afk1997/afk1997/README.md

 ### [trove](https://github.com/afk1997/trove)  ·  19⭐
 paste a link, get the file. transcribe it, edit the transcript like a doc. all local. yt-dlp + ffmpeg + whisper.cpp.

-### Spool - To be launched in public on 21st May, 2026
+### Spool - To be launched in public on after 4 days from GPT 5.6 release (don't want to clash it)
 A voice studio.
 A brand's X archive becomes a Skill File that generates, scores, and revises tweets that sound exactly like the brand.

 ### Quiz Arena - Building on-chain.
 real-time PvP quiz arena.
 1v1 duels, PIN rooms, daily challenges, creator studio.

-### Reddit Intelligence - To be launched in public on 30th May, 2026
+### Reddit Intelligence - To be launched in public on 30th May, 2026 (tetative)
 Find opportunities in real-time for AEO / GEO, mine subreddits to spot product gaps, narratives, know what people are talking about you, and track competitors.
 All locally, 100% open-source.

 ---